howest-mct/2021-2022-projectone-DauweQuinten/readme.md

  </code>
 </html>

-This repo is structured as mentioned below:
+<br>This repo is structured as mentioned below:
 - backend: This folder contains all the logic that keeps the program running.
 - database-export: This folder contains a dumb of the  SQL-database.
 We will import this database later.